nus-cs3281/2023/students/ckcherry23/knowledge.md

 **1.8.1 Enforcing Custom Coding Rules with ESLint**

-During the migration to TypeScript, we decided to use the AirBnb style guide, similar to how we used it for JavaScript.
+During the migration to TypeScript, we decided to use the Airbnb style guide, similar to how we used it for JavaScript.
 Besides, we defined other [custom rules](https://typescript-eslint.io/rules/), and I created a [first-timer issue](https://github.com/reposense/RepoSense/issues/1980) that deals with the consistent use of `T[]` or `Array` throughout the codebase.
 This helps enforce coding standards and make the code more consistent and maintainable.

 ---

 The Backend for RepoSense is written in Java, and testing is done using JUnit.
-Since this project is for contribution analysis, Git commands are highly used within the project.
-Gradle is used for manage the project dependencies and devops tasks.
+Since RepoSense is for contribution analysis, Git commands are highly used within the project.
+Gradle is used to manage the project dependencies and for DevOps tasks.

 #### 1.9 Git
 **1.9.1 Understanding `git log`**

 For working on the [PR to include merge commits](https://github.com/reposense/RepoSense/pull/1882) in the web dashboard, some backend changes were required as merge commits were not included in the generated report itself.
-Hence I hadto look into the docs of git commands, specifically `git log`, to understand what flags I could make use of to include all the desired commits in the report.
+Hence, I had to look into the docs of git commands, specifically `git log`, to understand what flags I could make use of to include all the desired commits in the report.
 Previously, we were using the `--no-merges` flag to remove all merges from the report.
 However, simply removing this flag did not help in including all the merge commits in the new report.
 This may be because git continues to